 Google is the number-one source of website traffic.
 It’s also the number-one source of new patients.
 That being said, the only way it can be a profitable source is if your dental website is effectively optimized for search engines.

 Search engine optimization (SEO) is crucial to improving your online visibility.
-However, when it comes to getting patient-ready visitors to your site, a local strategy is essential.
+However, when it comes to getting patient-ready visitors to your site, a local-focused strategy is essential.

 Learn below how a sound local dental SEO strategy will help prospective new patients – who have yet to hear about you – discover your practice online and choose you over the potentially dozens of other dentists in your area.

 What is Local Dental SEO?